||Considering a new car? Get the right protection for your safety, your property and your identity.

 With the joys of a new ride comes much responsibility – especially when the unexpected occurs.

 In an automobile accident, you are concerned first about your safety and secondly about your vehicle.
 Likely, the last thing on your mind is protecting your identity.
-In fact, a recent survey by the National Association of Insurance Commissioners (NAIC) suggests that, after an accident, many Americans do not really know what information they should share with the other driver.
+In fact, a recent NAIC survey suggests that after an accident, many Americans do not really know what information they should share with the other driver.
 State laws vary, but in most cases you need only provide your name and vehicle insurance information, which should include the name and phone number of your insurance provider.
 Sharing personal information such as your address and phone number may put your privacy and identity at risk.
 However, if another driver is unable to provide vehicle ownership and/or insurance information it is appropriate to ask for their phone number, address and driver's license number.

 - Thirty-eight percent of consumers believed they should share their driver’s license number with the other driver — one in six would even allow the other driver to photograph the license as a convenient way to exchange information.

 - So what’s the risk?
-Many retailers accept driver’s license information to verify your identity over the phone.
+In the hands of criminals, your driver’s license number can be as valuable as cash.
+Many retailers accept driver’s license information to verify identity over the phone.
 In fact, your license number is the most common way to confirm your identity after Social Security number and date of birth.